michaeltoth/projects/LendingClub.md

 ## Summary
 - Lending club grade and subgrade variables provide the most predictive power for determining expected loan performance.
 - A large number of the other variables also provide strong indications of expected performance.
 Among the most telling are debt-to-income ratio, credit utilization rate, home ownership status, loan purpose, annual income, inquiries in the past 6 months, and number of total accounts.
-- Verified income status, months since last record, and number of public records show results opposite from what we would expect.
-This is likely due to increased standards on borrowers with poorer credit history, so all else equal we see outperformance counter to expectations.
+- Verified income status and number of public records show results opposite from what we would expect.
+This is likely due to increased standards on borrowers with poorer credit history, so all else equal we see outperformance in these loans.

+We've gotten a good understanding of the available borrower data, and we've seen which variables give the best indiciations of future loan performance.
+In the next post, We'll work on developing a predictive model for projecting the probability of default for newly issued loans.

 ## Appendix